-But I believe the really truth behind McDonald's success is its attention to tsniyut.
+But I believe the really truth behind McDonald's success is its emphasis on decency.

 The Key to at Least One Incident of Titanic Survival?

-According to some reports (like that of John "Jack" Thayer), the Titanic passengers in the water ceased screaming with 30 minutes (survivor Lawrence Beesley said it was 40 minutes), including those saved from drowning by the life vest they wore.
+According to some reports (like that of John "Jack" Thayer), screams from Titanic passengers in the water ceased within 30 minutes (survivor Lawrence Beesley said it was 40 minutes), including those saved from drowning by the life vest they wore.